📕 Purchase this book

 Bookshelf: eBook Subscription

 It was only a few months ago now that we received the unfortunate news of the passing of the Duke of Edinburgh; consort to Queen Elizabeth, founder of the Duke of Edinburgh’s award programme, patron of countless organizations, and someone that has attended tens of thousands of public engagements in his lifetime for the benefit of the Commonwealth nations of the world.
-In the aftermath of his passing I watched his deliberately modest funeral to hear the things commentators were saying, and to read this book in an attempt to more fully understand his legacy.
-Nothing came as a surprise or disrupted my preconceptions of the type of man Prince Philip was, but the extra detail provided in this book convinced me even more that he was an exemplar for all of us in many ways.
-Certainly there are those that will disagree with me for any number of reasons, but I’ll ask those to suspend what might be shallow judgements of his gaffes and banter as I make a case for the reasons I make this claim.
+In the aftermath of his passing I watched his deliberately modest funeral to hear the things commentators were saying, and to read this book.
+This exercise was an attempt on my part to more fully understand his legacy.
+Nothing came as a surprise or disrupted my preconceptions of the type of man Prince Philip was, but the extra detail provided in this book convinced me even more that he was an exemplar for us all in many ways.

 The first thing that stood out for me from Prince Philip’s character was his work ethic.